-- Applying for Certificate of Coverage on communities' behalf under Michigan's Phase II Watershed-based Stormwater Permit. - Organize and direct the development of a Public Participation Plan - Organize and oversee the Public Education and Participation Sub Committee - Organize and oversee the New Construction Standards and Post Construction Practices Sub Committee - Organize and oversee the Monitoring and Mapping Sub Committee - Organize and direct the watershed workgroup in developing the Stormwater Management Plan. - Assist the contract communities in preparing individual SWPPIs - Coordinating between the communities and the school districts that have signed contracts as nested jurisdictions.
+- Applying for Certificate of Coverage for the communities and Genesee County under Michigan's Phase II Watershed-based Stormwater Permit. - Organize and direct the development of a Public Participation Plan - Organize and oversee the Public Education and Participation Sub Committee - Organize and oversee the New Construction Standards and Post Construction Practices Sub Committee - Organize and oversee the Monitoring and Mapping Sub Committee - Organize and direct the watershed workgroup in developing the Stormwater Management Plan. - Organize and oversee planning and implementation of the above programs - Assist the contract communities in preparing individual SWPPIs - Coordinating between the communities and the school districts that have signed contracts as nested jurisdictions.

 The Oakland County Drain Commissioner's Office (OCDC) is the agency for the Oakland County Phase II Stormwater Permit.
 The OCDC coordinates communication between Oakland County departments, as well as acting as a resource for watershed and sub watershed groups.
-Phase II communities within Oakland County are either implementing the watershed plan(s) on their own or are making arrangements to partner with other watershed groups within adjoining watersheds.
+Phase II communities within Oakland County are either implementing the watershed plan(s) on their own or are contracting to partner with watershed groups within adjoining watersheds to meet their requirements.